irab/go-wasm-tink/README.md

 ## Run

-Opens a browser tab.
+Opens a browser tab - tested and working on **Chrome 96.0.4664.93** and **Safari 14.1.1** .
 Check in the dev tools console for Tink output.

 ```bash
 make run-now